hyperledger/besu-docs/docs/Tutorials/Merge-Testnet.md

         2022-03-21 20:44:00.339 INFO  - Syncing     *** Target slot: 76095, Head slot: 3317, Remaining slots: 72778, Connected peers: 6
         2022-03-21 20:44:12.353 INFO  - Syncing     *** Target slot: 76096, Head slot: 3519, Remaining slots: 72577, Connected peers: 9
         ```

+You can check your validator status on the [Kiln Beacon Chain explorer](https://beaconchain.kiln.themerge.dev/).
+It may take up to multiple days for your validator to reach `active` status.